nmata010/utility-pro/replit.md

 ## Overview

-UtilityPro is a modern web application designed for landlords and property managers to generate professional utility invoices for tenants.
-The application calculates electrical and water utility charges based on usage data and generates printable invoices.
-It features a clean, responsive interface built with React and shadcn/ui components.
+UtilityPro is a modern SaaS web application designed for landlords and property managers to generate professional utility invoices for tenants.
+The application now features user authentication, cloud-based data storage, and invoice history tracking.
+It calculates electrical and water utility charges based on usage data and generates printable invoices with automatic cloud saving.
+Built with React, shadcn/ui components, and PostgreSQL database backend.

 ## User Preferences